kokoaespol/ChocoAPI/README.md

 ```

 Environment variables can be specified in an `.env` file (if it is declared in
-the service configuration in the `docker compose.yml` file)
+the service configuration in the `docker compose.yml` file).
+The docker compose services expect the `APP__DATABASE__PASSWORD` variable to be set.

 ## Testing

-Postgres must be running before running `cargo test`.
+Postgres must be listening before running `cargo test`.
 For example

 ```sh
 docker compose up -d postgres